tejaskanse/py_flask-project/README.md

 - Store and fetch data from  SQL database

 - Manipulate stored data using python and sql

 - Build interactive user interface using flask

 How it achieved

-- use pymysql for connecting to a MySQL DB server from python.
+- Use pymysql Module for connecting MySQL DB server to python.

-- use flask module for developing web applications using python.
+- Use flask Library for connecting HTML web pages and python files.